-The problem is there are so many of them and in so many formats, many of which are so old you can’t even view them anymore.
-You may have even inherited photos, slides and/or movies from previous generations.
+The problem is there are so many of them and in so many formats.
+Some may be so old you can’t view them anymore.
+You may have inherited photos, slides and/or movies from previous generations.
 Your collection may be large and varied, and may even be packed away, out of sight.
 And you know you SHOULD do something about them.
-The only way to find peace about this situation is to forget about them, but that’s not really possible, as you know.
+The only way to find peace about this situation is to forget about them, but that’s not possible, as you know.

-Most people are not doing anything about their photo memories.
-And it’s a very sad fact that when adult children clean out their parents’ home after they are gone, boxes of unsorted, uncurated photo memories are often relegated to the trash.
-If you don’t make the time to learn how to organize 30 or more years of photos now, then it’s likely no one will ever do it.
+Most people aren’t doing anything about their photo memories.
+When adult children clean out their deceased parents’ home, they often throw away the boxes of unsorted, uncurated photo memories.
+If you don’t make the time to learn how to organize your precious photos now, it’s likely no one will ever do it.

 When I ask people what’s preventing them from managing their photo memory collections, I get the same two answers again and again: